The Movable Type Import / Export Format

 If the category specified in PRIMARY CATEGORY is also listed as a CATEGORY, it will be dropped from the list of secondary categories automatically, and will be set as the primary category.

-If you do not provide a PRIMARY CATEGORY, but you do provide one or more secondary categories via CATEGORY, the first CATEGORY will be used as a primary category rather than as a category.
+If a PRIMARY CATEGORY is not specified, but one or more CATEGORY elements are specified, the first CATEGORY will be used as a primary category rather than as a category.

 Valid values are either draft or publish.